muratk3n/thirdwave/en/tweets/2019/week47.md

 care nothing abt the past.
 All the historical buildings could collapse, I would not bat an eye.

-I dont think ppl want to live with so much of this shoddy, crypt-like "history" either.
+I dont think ppl want to live with so much of this shoddy, crypty "history" either.
 Why would Egyptians build an entire new Cairo outside the 'old' Cairo now?
 Dont they loove their history?
 No. Noone gives a shit.
 Some f--ing billionaire (of his time) built some shoddy